A new lower bound for the chromatic number of general Kneser hypergraphs: Introduction and Main Results

 In a break-through, Lov\'{a}sz~\cite{Lovasz1978} determined the chromatic number of Kneser graphs $\KG^2(n,k)$ and solved a long-standing conjecture posed by Kneser~\cite{Kneser1955}.
-His proof gave birth to an area of combinatorics which nowadays is known as the topological combinatorics.
-As a main object, this area of combinatorics focuses on studying the coloring properties of graphs and hypergraphs by using algebraic topological tools.
+His proof gave birth to an area of combinatorics which nowadays is known as topological combinatorics.
+Mainly, this area of combinatorics is focused on the study of coloring properties of graphs and hypergraphs by using algebraic topological tools.
 Alon, Frankl, and Lov{\'a}sz~\cite{Alonetal1986} extended Lov\'{a}sz's result to Kneser hypergraphs $\KG^r(n,k)$ by proving